 - Remove the chicken from the oven and cover it with the lid of the Dutch oven or tent it with a foil – let cool for at least 15 to 20 minutes before you carve to keep the juices from flowing away from the meat.
 Serve with the veggies and use any pan dripping to make gravy.

-- To keep the chicken warm in case it’s ready before guests are, place the cover on the Dutch oven and set the temperature of the oven at 250 F. A little more pan juices will accumulate in the bottom of the pan if you do this, but the chicken will stay warm without drying out - you can do this for up to 1 hour.
+- To keep the chicken warm in case it’s ready before guests are, place the cover on the Dutch oven and set the temperature of the oven at 250 F. A little more pan juices will accumulate in the bottom of the pan if you do this, but the chicken will stay warm without drying out - you can keep it warm like this for up to 1 hour.

 - Carve and serve the meats your family prefers.
 Mine always likes the white meat for the first meal.
-Then I debone the carcass and refrigerate the meat while I make bone broth by simmering the bones.
+Then I debone the carcass and refrigerate the meat while I simmer the bones for bone broth.